RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 If you then go back to `/ws/data/all` you will see tons of JSON data now.

-If you check your browser now:
+This data will be visualised on the map if you check your browser now:

 [http://parksmap-%parksmap-project-namespace%.%cluster_subdomain%](http://parksmap-%parksmap-project-namespace%.%cluster_subdomain%)